codemagic-ci-cd/codemagic-docs/content/partials/quickstart/publishing-app-store.md

     # Note: This action is performed during post-processing.
     submit_to_testflight: true

     # Optional boolean, defaults to false.
-Set to true to automatically expire all previous builds upon
+Set to true to automatically expire previous build in review or waiting for review in Testflight before
     # submitting a new build to beta review.
 Expired builds will no longer be available for testers.
     # Note: This action is performed during post-processing.
-    expire_previous_builds: true
+    expire_build_submitted_for_review: true

     # Specify the names of beta tester groups that will get access to the build
     # once it has passed beta review.